Home / Kid's Health / Back-to-school stress: How to help your child cope

 The first thing parents can do to help their children through the back-to-school stress is to be available to listen and show empathy.

-She also suggests parents work to respect the feelings their teenager has rather than trying to diminish the size of the problem.
+Dr. Offenwanger suggests parents work to respect the feelings their child has rather than trying to diminish the size of the problem.

 Rather than saying “It’s not a big deal,” try saying something like, “I hear what you’re going through.
-That must be really hard.”
-Add extra time in the evening to talk with your teenager, reminding them you are there for them and will support them through this adjustment.
+That must be hard.”
+Add extra time in the evening to talk with your teenager.
+Remind them you are there for them and will support them through this adjustment.

 Most kids make it through the stresses of the new school year well and settle back into their school routines.

-However, if your child is not settling into the routines with sleep schedule, school work and activities by two to four weeks into the year, talk with your child’s teacher or school counselor about your concerns.
+However, if your child is not settling into the new routines by two to four weeks into the year, talk with your child’s teacher or school counselor about your concerns.
 You also may contact your child’s provider for advice.

-For questions about stress, talk to a Marshfield Clinic Health System provider.
+For questions about stress, talk to a Marshfield Children’s provider.

 Schedule appointment Learn more about Behavioral Health